Strangemother/python-porthouse/docs/server-router-ingress.md

 The messages appears at the other end as a functional call, perhaps to the same router - however the message may have been dispatched through a server pipe to another server.

+### Message Handling
+- Minimally manipulates incoming messages.
+- Wraps messages in an envelope.
+- Routes messages through "rooms" (similar to WebSocket channels).
+- Can present messages to connected sockets within rooms or pass them to other rooms.

+## `router.recv_socket_event` Function

+### Functionality
+- Activates when data is sent to the server via a WebSocket.
+- Wraps incoming data in an envelope.
+- Passes data to the router for distribution.

+## Asynchronous Processing

+- Ensures unique handling of each message, avoiding conflicts.
+- Handles messages asynchronously, allowing for efficient processing without data conflicts or concurrency issues.